Averagenormaljoe/NST-Final-Project/AdaIN/readMe.md

 The 'StyleMotion_adain.ipynb' file of the project, serves as the main entry point for the application.
 This will require Jupyter Notebook to run along with an Integrated development environment (IDE) such as VS Code.

+Click the 'run all' option at the top of the notebook when running the project.

+If running the project on Google Colab is required, it can be done from this link: